romaninsh/dorm/docs/src/introduction.md

 # Introduction

-Welcome to this Book on DORM.
+Welcome to this Book on Vantage.
 Before we dive in, few assumptions:

-- You have read the Introduction (README): <https://github.com/romaninsh/dorm>
+- You have read the Introduction (README): <https://github.com/romaninsh/vantage>
 - You have cloned this repository, installed postgres and ran `0-intro` example.
 - You have interest in software development efficiency, safety and maintainability.
-- You have a bit of patience to get to the bottom of various components of DORM as they are explained.
+- You have a bit of patience to get to the bottom of various components of Vantage as they are explained.
 - You might need some Rust experience, but I'll try to provide pointers and keep things simple.

 To get us on the same page, I'll need to go over a basic principles of enterprise software